dinhomathias/Amc/Extensions-–-Your-first-Bot.md

 Give it a try!
 Start a chat with your bot and issue the `/start` command - if all went right, it will reply.

 But our Bot can now only answer to the `/start` command.
 Let's add another handler that listens for regular messages.
-Use the `MessageHandler`, another `Handler` subclass, to echo to all text messages:
+Use the `MessageHandler`, another `Handler` subclass, to echo all text messages:

 ```python
 def echo(update, context):